hoytech/quadrable/README.md

 * A short jump adds 1 to the distance and adds/subtracts this from the working strand
 * A long jump adds 6 to the distance, and adds/subtracts that power of two from the working strand.
 This allows a proof to rapidly jump nearby to the next desired strand, even if there are huge numbers of strands.
 It can then narrow in with subsequent long jumps until it gets within 32, and then use a short jump to go to the exact strand.
 This is sort of like a varint implementation, but fits into the simple "1 byte per command" model, and doesn't permit representation of zero-length jumps (which would be pointless to support)
 * Implementations must check to make sure that a jump command does not jump outside of the list of strands.
-I though about making them "wrap around", which could allow some clever encoding-time optimisations, but the added complexity didn't seem worth it.
+I thought about making them "wrap around", which could allow some clever encoding-time optimisations, but the added complexity didn't seem worth it.